-The Scope of the Project Rules Requires Before Taking Values to Be Established by Disregarding the Impact of the Taking (Video)
+Valuing Property Before the Taking - Scope of the Project Rules Requires Before Taking Values to be Established by Disregarding the Impact of the Taking

 When evaluating before-taking value, the impact of the project must be disregarded.
 This is called the Scope of the Project Rule.
 This post discusses the application of the rule in two cases involving projects that had been contemplated for decades and caused significant negative impacts on properties that, when disregarded, justified higher values before the taking.